Snakelike trajectories of electrons released from quantum dots driven by the spin Hall effect: Results and Discussion

 \subsection{Transport of the electronic state released from QD in semiconductor channel}

-For the system under consideration, the quantum dot is defined by an electrostatic confinement potential, which we model as a harmonic oscillator $V_{QD}(x,y)=\frac{m^*\omega^2}{2}(x^2+y^2)$ with $\hbar \omega=0.625$~meV.
+For the system under consideration, the quantum dot is defined by an electrostatic confinement potential, which we model as a harmonic oscillator $V_{QD}(x,y)=\frac{m^*\omega^2}{2}(x^2+y^2)$ with $\hbar \omega=0.15625$~meV.
 The quantum dot energy spectrum for the channel width $d=175$~nm is shown in Fig. \ref{spectrum} as a function of the in-plane magnetic field oriented along the $y$ axis for which the orbital effects of the in-plane magnetic field are absent.

 We use a finite difference approach with a square mesh of step $\Delta x=1.56$~nm.
 The computational box in the $y$ direction is very long (2.1$~\mu$m for this calculation).
 The finite but very large size in $y$ direction does not affect the spectrum, in contrast to the lateral confinement in the $x$ direction which does influence the results due to its limited width - the oscillator radius $R_o=\sqrt{\frac{\hbar}{m^*\omega}}$ for our parameters is $93.32$ nm and is larger than the halfwidth of the channel.
 The $E(B_y)$ dependence is dominated by the Zeeman effect due to the large value of the $g$ factor.
 Nevertheless, a complete spin polarization is obtained only at large magnetic field since in InSb the Rashba constant is significant and the mixing of the spin states by the SO coupling prevents a complete spin-polarization.
 In the following procedure, to distinguish between the initial states of the Kramers doublet, we apply a very small in-plane magnetic field $B_y=10$~$\mu$T, which is just sufficient to slightly lift the degeneracy of the ground-state doublet.
+The results for $d=100$ nm are shown in Fig. \ref{spectrum}(c,d).
+The energy spectrum for this value of $d$ is shifted up due to a stronger lateral confinement and the average values of $s_y$ at $B=0$ are closer to zero.

 Figure \ref{wf}(a) shows the probability density which is identical for both the states of the ground-state Kramers doublet and Fig. \ref{wf}(b) shows the spin $s_y$ density for the lower-energy state.
 The corresponding spin density for the higher energy state of the doublet is opposite (not shown).
 Figure \ref{wf}(c) and \ref{wf}(d) display the spin $y$ density divided by the probability density with a regular oscillation along the $y$ axis.
 The sign of the spin texture is opposite for both the states of the Kramers doublet.
 We show below that the spin polarization along the channel -- even incomplete -- produces a distinctly different electron trajectory for the initial state set from one of the doublet states.